 The update brings 30 new levels as well as "hidden bonuses and juicy secrets" to the birdy-centric game, according to the official changelog.
 If you haven't already seen it, here's a video that shows the action:

 Last week, due to Google I/O, I did not have proper time to put into making the roundup, so this week contains apps from the last 2 weeks.
 This is the first part of the roundup with games and live wallpapers.
+The second part with apps will go live later on (probably tomorrow).

 Well, that only took one media firestorm.
 Google, in response to widespread reports of a potential credential security hole in Android (which not only affects Android, but any OS using authTokens), is starting to roll out a fix for the public Wi-Fi vulnerability to all affected Android devices today.
 Google's statement, below: